rebeccatraceyt/WhatTheBlank/README.md

 - **Score Counter** - Incrementing by 1 each time the correct answer is selected, the counter provides real-time information as to the players score.
 This is then displayed at game end.
 The score is then compared to the session High Score for competitiveness purposes.

-- **Time Counter** - A time counter, displaying the time elapsed since page load, gives users feedback on how long they have been playing, in seconds.
+- **Time Counter** - A time counter, displaying the time elapsed since page load, gives users feedback on how long they have been playing, in minutes and seconds.
 This is then displayed at game end.

 - **Page Loader** - As the questions are being called in JavaScript, there is a slight delay in loading.
 In order to create a more user-friendly experience, a loader icon (appropriately shaped as a compact disc) displays first on all game pages, until the questions have been loaded.